Chapter 2: An Elementary School Classroom in a Slum – Class 12 English Flamingo NCERT Solutions

 (a) ‘Break O break open’.
 What should they ‘break’?

-They should break the chains of poverty, ignorance, and social inequality that imprison the slum children.
+They should break the chains of poverty, ignorance, and social injustice that trap the slum children in a life of deprivation.

 (b) Explain: ‘…till they break the town’.